Quote of the day

 Chen-Ning Yang

-Bio: Chen-Ning Franklin Yang, also known as Yang Zhenning, is a Chinese-born American physicist who works on statistical mechanics and particle physics.
+Bio: Chen-Ning Franklin Yang, also known as Yang Zhenning, was a Chinese-born American physicist who worked on statistical mechanics and particle physics.
 He and Tsung-dao Lee received the 1957 Nobel Prize in Physics for their work on parity nonconservation of weak interaction.

 Known for: